FOR THE TREATMENT OF ADULTS WITH ACTIVE PSORIATIC ARTHRITIS (PsA)

-TREMFYA® MECHANISM OF ACTION IN PATIENTS WITH MODERATE TO SEVERE PLAQUE PSORIASISTREMFYA® SELECTIVELY TARGETS AND BINDS WITH HIGH SPECIFICITY AND AFFINITY TO IL-231-3
+TREMFYA® SELECTIVELY TARGETS AND BINDS WITH HIGH SPECIFICITY AND AFFINITY TO IL-231-3

 - IL-23 is a naturally occurring cytokine that is involved in normal inflammatory and immune responses1

-By blocking IL-23, TREMFYA® inhibits the release of important pro-inflammatory cytokines4-6
+By blocking IL-23, TREMFYA® inhibits the release of important pro-inflammatory cytokines and chemokines

-- Serum levels of IL-17A, IL-17F, and IL-22 were reduced relative to pretreatment levels based on an exploratory analysis
+– In evaluated patients with plaque psoriasis, TREMFYA® reduced serum levels of IL-17A, IL-17F, and IL-22 relative to pretreatment levels based on exploratory analyses of the pharmacodynamic markers

 - The clinical significance of these findings is not known

-The mean half-life of guselkumab in patients with plaque psoriasis: ≈15 to 18 days.1
+The mean half-life of guselkumab in patients with plaque psoriasis—15 days to 18 days1

 References: 1.
 TREMFYA® (guselkumab) [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc. 2.
 Zhuang Y, Calderon C, Marciniak SJ Jr, et al. First-in-human study to assess guselkumab (anti-IL-23 mAb) pharmacokinetics/safety in healthy subjects and patients with moderate-to-severe psoriasis.
 Eur J Clin Pharmacol.
 2016;72(11):1303-1310.
 3. Data on file.
 Janssen Biotech, Inc.